 Democracy, Human Rights, and Governance

-USAID seeks to improve good governance, expand the rule of law, and support decentralization by strengthening the national and provincial judiciary and legislature.
+USAID improves good governance, expands the rule of law, and supports decentralization by strengthening the national and provincial judiciary and legislature.
 Programs support the creation of an effective and equitable justice system, promote good governance, protect human rights, fight corruption, strengthen independent media, promote civic participation, enhance political competition, and build the legislature’s capacity to function effectively and in consultation with a range of stakeholders.

-Following the Global Health Initiative’s strategy of government ownership, USAID programs provide the a package of services approved by the DRC government that focus on improving the quality of maternal and child health services; provision of potable water; prevention, care and treatment services for malaria, tuberculosis, and HIV/AIDS; and provision, education, and access to family planning services.
-USAID programs also coordinate with other donors and organizations to reduce duplication and maximize efforts to improve the overall health of the Congolese people.
-Through the President's Emergency Plan for AIDS Relief and the President’s Malaria Initiative, USAID works to strengthen the DRC’s fragile health system and increase the capacity of its workforce, while improving access to integrated, quality care.
+Following the Global Health Initiative’s strategy of government ownership, USAID programs provide a package of services approved by the DRC government that focus on improving the quality of maternal and child health services; provision of potable water; prevention, care and treatment services for malaria, tuberculosis, and HIV/AIDS; and provision, education, and access to family planning services.
+Our programs also coordinate with other donors and organizations to reduce duplication and maximize efforts to improve the overall health of the Congolese people.
+Through the President's Emergency Plan for AIDS Relief and the President’s Malaria Initiative, we work to strengthen the DRC’s fragile health system and increase the capacity of its workforce, while improving access to integrated, quality care.

 Economic Growth and Trade

-Aligned with the principles of Feed the Future, USAID is investing in agricultural productivity, distribution, and processing; livelihoods support; and food assistance for vulnerable people in eastern DRC.
+Aligned with the principles of Feed the Future, we invest in agricultural productivity, distribution, and processing; livelihoods support; and food assistance for vulnerable people in eastern DRC.
 Programs are also engaged in the mining sector to support supply chain solutions to the challenges of conflict minerals in DRC and the Great Lakes Region.

 Working in Crises and Conflict

-USAID also supports humanitarian agriculture and food security programs, economic recovery and market activities, health programs, logistics and emergency relief commodities, nutrition support, protection, and water, sanitation, and hygiene activities.
-All programs integrate care and support of survivors of gender-based violence, and USAID supports a rapid response mechanism to meet emergency needs of newly displaced.
-USAID-supported coordination and air services enable workers to reach otherwise inaccessible regions.
+Programs also support humanitarian agriculture and food security programs, economic recovery and market activities, health programs, logistics and emergency relief commodities, nutrition support, protection, and water, sanitation, and hygiene activities.
+All programs integrate care and support of survivors of gender-based violence, and we support a rapid response mechanism to meet emergency needs of newly displaced.
+We also support coordination and air services to enable workers to reach otherwise inaccessible regions.